Italy's Diasorin launches Rotavirus test

-Rotavirus is a common cause of severe diarrhea in infants, accounting for around 28 percent of cases of the disease, but 50 percent of deaths from it.
+Rotavirus is a common cause of severe diarrhoea in infants, accounting for around 28 percent of cases of the disease, but 50 percent of deaths from it.

 The new test obtains rapid results on a large number of samples for Rotavirus, which causes about 500,000 deaths a year, Diasorin said.